An Investing Road Map for Retirees

 Basic income annuities are another way to add a baseline of guaranteed lifetime income to your in-retirement plan; retirement researchers love them for this reason.
 With a very basic annuity, you hand over a portion of your assets to an insurance company; in return, the insurer pays you a stream of income throughout your lifetime.
 (These products are quite different from variable annuities, which are much more costly and much less transparent than income annuities.)
 There's the side benefit that an annuity can take the guesswork out of at least that portion of a retiree's income needs; that's particularly valuable when you consider that cognitive decline and financial fraud are growing threats in the elderly population.

 Yet as straightforward and transparent as basic income annuities are, the decision about whether to steer a portion of your investment assets into such a product is complex.
-There's also the question about whether to purchase an immediate annuity--from which payouts would commence right after purchase--or a deferred annuity that starts paying out at some later date.
+There's also the question about product type: whether to purchase an immediate annuity, from which payouts would commence right after purchase; a deferred annuity that starts paying out at some later date; a fixed indexed annuity; or some other product type.

 Retirees with pensions supplying a healthy share of their income needs have much less reason to consider annuitizing a portion of their portfolios than investors without pensions.
 Ditto for retirees who expect that their life spans will be average or below average; they'll tend to benefit less from the longevity-risk pooling that comes along with annuities.
 Investors should also bear in mind that annuity payouts remain quite low today relative to historic norms, thanks to the still-low yield environment.
 (If an insurer can only earn a meager sum on your money, it's not going to promise a very high payout to you.)
-One way to combat that problem is to purchase several annuities over a several-year period; that has the benefit of diversifying your purchases over varying interest-rate scenarios, and also enables you to diversify your risk across insurers.
-This article takes a closer look at how much of your portfolio to annuitize, and this one compares immediate and deferred income annuities.
+One way to combat that problem is to purchase several annuities over a several-year period; that has the benefit of diversifying your purchases over varying interest-rate scenarios and also enables you to diversify your risk across insurers.

 Don't Rule Out Some Type of Work